CatalinIuga/Xpand/README.md

 - Microsoft.EntityFrameworkCore.Design
 - Microsoft.AspNetCore.Authentication.JwtBearer

 To run the API, you need to have SQL Server installed and running.
 The connection string is located in the `appsettings.json` file.
 The default is `Server=localhost;Database=Xpand;Trusted_Connection=True;`.
 You can change the connection string depending on your SQL Server configuration.
 You should create a new database, as Entity Framework will create the tables for you.
+Also please make sure the user has the required permissions.
+I gave the captain user sysadmin permissions for my local SQL Server.

 To run the API, you need to run the following commands in the `Xpand.Api` folder: